jfrog/froggit-go/README.md

 # Froggit-Go

-Froggit-Go is a Go library, allowing to perform actions on VCS git providers.
+Froggit-Go is a Go library, allowing to perform actions on VCS providers.
 Currently supported providers are: [GitHub](#github), [Bitbucket Server](#bitbucket-server), [Bitbucket Cloud](#bitbucket-cloud), and [GitLab](#gitlab).

 ## Project status